Why study film and media?

 - A current resume of academic and artistic experiences

 The Department of Film and Media Studies does not admit new students for the Spring or Summer terms.
-Please see the department website for application deadlines.
+For additional information regarding the admission process, see the department's Graduate Admission webpage.
 The completed application should be submitted online.
+These are the admission requirements in place at the time this catalog content was published.

 M.A.
 Degree Requirements